openshift-labs/cloud-native-guides/service-mesh.md

 ![Kiali- Graph]({% image_path kiali-graph.png %}){:width="700px"}

+> Please ignore the error for the `Gateway Service`.
+It is because the `Cart Service` is missing and its deployment is not a part of this lab.

  This page shows a graph with all the microservices, connected by the requests going through them.
 On this page, you can see how the services interact with each other.

 #### Tracing with Kiali and Jaeger